Graphic Research

 Dissecting Sex Differences in the Immune Response to Vaccines

-We propose to prospectively investigate and dissect sex-specificity in immunity to vaccines against two important emerging respiratory pathogens with pandemic potential and high global significance: MERS-CoV and SARS-CoV-2, two recently discovered novel coronaviruses.
-A detailed understanding of the molecular factors associated with sex-differences in vaccine-induced immune responses may ultimately allow for strategic modulation of vaccine immunity and foster individualized vaccine design.
+We propose to prospectively investigate and dissect sex-specificity in vaccine immunity against two important emerging respiratory pathogens with pandemic potential and high global significance: MERS-CoV and SARS-CoV-2, two recently discovered novel coronaviruses.
+A detailed understanding of the molecular factors associated with sex differences in vaccine-induced immune responses may ultimately allow strategic modulation of vaccine immunity and promote individualized vaccine design.

 This project is part of the DFG-funded Research Unit 5068 on "Sex differences in immunity".